Ntsekees/Nahaiwa/grammar/src/morphology/binding-slot.md

 Additionally, a ‘Preset Anchor Tag’ clitic ⟪kʰwaı⟫ may replace or immediately follow a Binding clitic, and set the current clause level as an anchoring point for a following ⟪θu⟫ Binding clitic it C-commands.

+A related mechanism is that of the ⟪Echo-Resumptive⟫ role, described in the [Other Roles](./roles/other-roles.md) section.